-Get a guide on the demographics of the area use a website like www.checkmyarea.com or www.upmystreet.co.uk.
-It can also be useful keying the postcode in with quotes into www.google.co.uk or the street and town name as this can throw up information about the area.
+Get a guide on the demographics of the area using a website like www.checkmyarea.com or www.upmystreet.co.uk.
+It can also be useful to keying the postcode in with quotes into www.google.co.uk or the street and town name as this can throw up information about the area.
 Many council websites now have search facilities allowing current and previous planning applications to be viewed online.

 Sometimes if a property fails to meet its reserve it may be put up for auction again with the same or different auction house.
-Check if the property is being auctioned second time round and find out from the first auction house what the reserve was.
+Check if the property is being auctioned the second time around and find out from the first auction house what the reserve was.
 This will help you to see if the figures you have budgeted for are realistic.

 Having performed some initial investigation you will then need to visit the property and check out the surrounding area.
-At this stage you may want to take a surveyor along with you.
-It is always advisable to appoint a surveyor at some stage before the auction especially for older properties.
+At this stage, you may want to take a surveyor along with you.
+It is always advisable to appoint a surveyor at some stage before the auction, especially for older properties.
 They are qualified to advise on any structural issues that may cause future problems or that could inhibit any renovation plans you may have.

 If you feel at this stage that the property is definitely suitable, then you need to get a solicitor or conveyancing agent involved to perform the legal checks and searches upon the property.
-Although this will involve significant cost you will need to appoint a solicitor to begin the conveyancing procedure at some stage should you be serious about bidding for the property at auction.
+Although this will involve significant costs you will need to appoint a solicitor to begin the conveyancing procedure at some stage should you be serious about bidding for the property at auction.

-The vendor’s solicitors prepare a legal pack containing (where applicable) Seller’s Information Packs, Energy Performance Certificates, special conditions of sale, title deeds, leases, office copy Land Registry entries, searches and replies to pre-contract enquiries.
+The vendor’s solicitors prepare a legal pack containing (where applicable) Seller’s Information Packs, Energy Performance Certificates, special conditions of sale, title deeds, leases, office copy Land Registry entries, searches, and replies to pre-contract inquiries.
 Contact the auction house and request a copy of the legal pack – these documents should be passed to your legal adviser.
 They will help you make an informed decision about the lot.
-Remember that you buy subject to all documentation and the terms of contract whether or not you have read them.
+Remember that you buy subject to all documentation and the terms of the contract whether or not you have read them.

 You are now able to use all the information you have accumulated up to now to evaluate the maximum price you are prepared to pay for the lot on the day of the auction.
 At this point, you are free to make a pre-auction bid.
 To do this contact the auction house and inform them of the lot and the amount you are prepared to pay pre-auction.
 The auction house and vendor will then have to evaluate whether this bid is worth taking now or whether to risk losing your offer and let the property find a better value in the saleroom.
 Should this fail, then you will not waste time attending the auction without success.